PickNikRobotics/beta_moveit_website/_posts/2019-12-20-moveit-grasps.md

 We are pleased to officially announce a major new feature to MoveIt: a default grasping library for manipulation called [MoveIt Grasps](https://github.com/ros-planning/moveit_grasps).
 This package is the successor to the deprecated moveit_simple_grasps project and was originally developed by Dave Coleman and Andy McEvoy at the University of Colorado Boulder.

 Over the past year, through a close partnership between [Rapyuta Robotics](https://www.rapyuta-robotics.com) and [PickNik Robotics](https://picknik.ai), the MoveIt Grasps package underwent a significant refactor and is now being released to the open-source community.

+See Mike Lautman's talk at ROSCon2019 about MoveIt grasps

+<p align="center"><iframe src="https://player.vimeo.com/video/378683113" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></p>

 **Features:**